 Floriana Mariano, center, and other women ingrower farmers were given land use agreements and farming contracts with Madal.
 They are now able to grow coconuts to sell to Madal, alongside their own subsistence crops.
 More than 85 percent of those participating in Grupo Madal’s ingrower and outgrower programs are women.
 Photo credit: Ricardo Franco.

 Neighboring communities are assisted to register their collective land rights, and potential outgrower candidates also receive support to register their individual farms.
-While Madal is not permanently ceding their use of the company land, it is providing members of local communities with long term land use rights and formal farming contracts.
+While Madal is ceding their rights to company land, it is providing members of local communities with long term land use rights and formal farming contracts.

 For both the 1,300 ingrowers and the 2,000 outgrower families (55 percent women) from neighboring communities, the company provides agricultural inputs, gender-responsive extension services, and purchase guarantees for target crops.